 Here’s a few relatively effortless ways to reduce your environmental footprint:

 + Shop with reusable bags.
-I always keep a few by the front door so that I always have one on hand – not just for the groceries but also for that odd trip to the chemist or clothes shop.
-The Seed & Sprout Co bags are pretty lovely.
+I keep a few by the front door so that I always have one on hand – not just for the groceries but also for that odd trip to the chemist or clothes shop.
+The Seed & Sprout Co bags are pretty good, plus I have a major girl crush on Stephanie and Laurie over at Dans le Sac.

 + Use handkerchiefs rather than tissues.
 There’s something really lovely about using old hankies from my dads handkerchief drawer, it reminds me of how life used to be – simple.